 A Mac-based VPN will protect you from hackers when using public WiFi hotspots, as your data is secure between your Mac computer and the VPN server.
 Even if you connect to a fake “evil twin” hotspot, your data will be protected because it is encrypted.

 More information on protecting your privacy when you’re out and about can be found in our VPNs for Wifi Hotspots guide.

 As the synonyms P2P and filesharing suggest, BitTorrent is a very sociable protocol.
 You can see who is downloading files stored on your computer, and other torrenters can see when you download files from theirs.

 Ah, sharing!
 It could give you a nice warm feeling in your tummy if it wasn’t for the fact that copyright holders can also easily see when you download their content, and can take action against you.

 Now… stealing intellectual property is not big or clever, and BestVPN.com in no way condones it.
-If you must do it, though, a VPN will protect you.
-Check out 5 Best VPNs for Torrenting for more details.
+By using a VPN torrent websites are made a lot safer, check out Best VPN for Torrents guide for more details.

 Installing a VPN for Mac

 Thanks to their popularity, Macs are very well supported by VPN services – most of which offer custom VPN clients.
 The only slightly annoying issue is that, thanks to Apple’s strict guidelines on what developers can and cannot publish for the platform, these apps sometimes lack features available in their Windows VPN versions.